clvv/fasd/README.md

 ```
 $_FASD_DATA
-Path to the f data file, default "$HOME/.fasd".
+Path to the fasd data file, default "$HOME/.fasd".

 $_FASD_BLACKLIST
 List of blacklisted strings.
 Commands matching them will not be processed.